Why the BreederHQ Marketplace?

 It's Free for Buyers

-Browsing listings, messaging breeders, joining waitlists, using the buyer portal - all free.
-You never pay BreederHQ.
+Browsing listings, messaging breeders, joining waitlists, and using the buyer portal are all free.
+You never pay BreederHQ as a buyer.

 Frequently Asked Questions